Article

 The limits of CVSS scores

 CVSS scores are criticized for their inability to accurately measure risk.
-If vulnerabilities rated 7 and above are considered the most serious threats, and must therefore be dealt with before others, how can we be sure that a vulnerability rated 6.5 will not also cause serious damage?
+If vulnerabilities rated 7 and above are considered the most serious threats, and must therefore be dealt with before others, how can we be sure that a vulnerability rated 6.5 won't also cause serious damage?
 In the absence of context, it's hard to say.

 While they are a good starting point, CVSS scores should not be used on their own, but placed in context.
 The CVSS score assesses the intrinsic criticality of a vulnerability and is a first step in cyber risk analysis, but it does not reflect the reality of the threats facing an organization.
 A high CVSS score does not necessarily mean that the vulnerability in question will actually be exploited.